Valuative invariants for large classes of matroids: Invariants from singular Hodge theory, K-theory, and beyond

 \begin{teo} Let $\M$ be an elementary split matroid of rank $k$ and cardinality $n$.
 Then,

-where $\uplambda_{r,h}$ denotes the number of stressed subsets of rank $r$ and size $h$ that have non-empty cusp. \end{teo}
+where $\uplambda_{r,h}$ denotes the number of stressed subsets of rank $r$ and size $h$ that have non-empty cover. \end{teo}

-If one specializes the preceding Theorem~\ref{thm:kl-for-split} to a paving matroid $\M$, then the only stressed subsets with non-empty cusp satisfy $r=k-1$.
+If one specializes the preceding Theorem~\ref{thm:kl-for-split} to a paving matroid $\M$, then the only stressed subsets with non-empty cover satisfy $r=k-1$.
 Thus the index of the sums appearing above depend only on the variable $h$.
 Furthermore, the simplification of a cuspidal matroid with $r=k-1$ is given by $\operatorname{si}(\LL_{k-1,k,h,n}) \cong \U_{k-1,h}$.
-This retrieves \cite[Theorem 1.4]{ferroni-nasr-vecchi}, so our Theorem~\ref{thm:kl-for-split} can be seen as a generalization of that result.
+This retrieves \cite[Theorem~1.4]{ferroni-nasr-vecchi}, so our Theorem~\ref{thm:kl-for-split} can be seen as a generalization of that result\footnote{Here we omitted the case of the \emph{inverse Kazhdan--Lusztig polynomial}, but this can be included with a similar reasoning.}.
 Furthermore, observe that the proof in the paper by Ferroni, Nasr and Vecchi was carried out without relying on the valuativeness of these invariants and therefore is much more involved.

 \begin{remark} It is of high interest to produce formulas for all cuspidal matroids.
 The preceding theorem would immediately yield a handy expression of these invariants for any elementary split matroids.
 Notice that for paving matroids this issue is handled by the arguments we mentioned in the prior paragraph.
 In such a case, the only cuspidal matroids in the formulas are of the form $\LL_{k-1,k,h,n}$ and their Kazhdan--Lusztig polynomials coincide with those of the uniform matroid $\U_{k-1,h}$. \end{remark}